Internal communications tools are integral to your business. They maximise engagement and productivity in your employees.

 Internal Communication Tools: A Collaborative Effort

-All of these internal communication tools will contribute to a more collaborative workforce, but not one individual tool will make for truly effective workplace communication.
-In order to fully utilise the benefits of effective internal communication tools, they must work together and not as separate entities.
+All of these internal communication tools will contribute to a more collaborative workforce.
+But, in order to fully utilise internal communication tools, they must work together and not as separate entities.

 1. Reduced Productivity

-When we told you professionals spend 50% of their time looking for documents, it was made quite clear the significance of lost time due to poor document management.
-When your employees aren’t aware of content locations they lose valuable time they could better spend on other aspects of their role.
-Centralised knowledge bases help to cut waste in the time spent looking for information in an unorganised system.
+When we told you professionals spend 50% of their time looking for documents, it was made quite clear the significance of lost time due to poor document management and collaboration.

 2. Lower Morale

-A myriad of factors contribute to employee morale, but almost all of them will be linked to internal communication in some way.
+If employee morale is low in the business, it will be linked to internal communication in some way.
 Whether it be through lack of appreciation, feeling isolated at work or not having the tools to do your role to the best of your ability, they are all products of poor internal communication.

 4. Lack of Collaboration

-Collaboration between teams and departments can help provide the business with solutions and innovation, but they cannot do that without the tools to communicate.
-If an organisation does not facilitate collaboration through messaging and social platforms, what it is actually doing is confusing processes and quashing innovation.
+Collaboration between teams and departments helps boost innovation.
+But they cannot do that without the tools to communicate.
+If an organisation does not facilitate collaboration, what it is actually doing is confusing processes and quashing innovation.
 This in turn will limit the businesses progress as a whole.

 5. Mistrust in the Business

-It may appear difficult to utilise all the facets of internal communication, but Oak’s cloud based intranet solution does just that.
-It allows for all of the necessary employee communication tools to integrate seamlessly with each other.
+Wow that’s a lot of info to take in, surely I can’t apply all of this to my business?
+We’re here to help.
+Oak’s cloud based solution allows for all of the necessary employee communication tools to integrate seamlessly with each other.

 Our innovative software can integrate with your existing tools but add innovation in the form of engaging social platforms, community hubs, document management platforms and more.